jarieramaa/3D_House/README.md

 # 3D_House

-A solution to model a any house in 3D model.
-The only input is the address.
+This program shows 3D model of the house to any given address in Flanders.

 Challenge:
 * Solo project: Jari Erämaa